What is OFAC 50 Percent Rule?

 • Conducting due diligence on business partners and beneficial ownership chains

-• Developing compliance programs tailored to OFAC regulations
+• Developing OFAC compliance programs tailored to your business

 • Defense in OFAC enforcement actions